webmat/Security-Principles/README.md

 Inevitably applications are designed with security principles architects knew about, security folks included.
 However, as this project demonstrates there are far more than just a 'few' principles, most of which never make it into the design.

-For example, security design happens with perhaps a [handfull of principles](https://www.owasp.org/index.php/Category:Principle):
+For example, security design happens with perhaps a [handful of principles](https://www.owasp.org/index.php/Category:Principle):

-* least priviledge
+* least privilege
-* perimiter security
+* perimeter security
-* defense in depth
+* defence in depth

-As a result, we reguraly see designs without ***seperation of priviledge***.
+As a result, we regularly see designs without ***separation of privilege***.

 Think about that, *most* web applications today have all their eggs in a single basket.

-The business logic, the identities, passwords, products, policy enforcement, security rules are all found in the same applicaiton database that makes up the typical website!
+The business logic, the identities, passwords, products, policy enforcement, security rules are all found in the same application database that makes up the typical website!
-It is little wonder then, that attacks on the database have been so completely devistating, since there is no seperation of priviledge!
+It is little wonder then, that attacks on the database have been so completely devastating, since there is no separation of privilege!

 I hope that with this project, we can identify and describe a minimum functional set of principles that must be present in a secure design.
 I hope you will join me.